We mark the 10th anniversary of the play INIGO

 Jonathan Moore was inspired to write the play following a retreat at St Beuno’s in Wales in 1985, which introduced him to the transformative power of the Spiritual Exercises.

-Encouraged by Fr Billy Hewitt SJ to use Ignatius’ less formal birth name, Inigo, Moore aimed to present the saint as a deeply human and relatable figure.
+Encouraged by Fr Billy Hewett SJ to use Ignatius’ less formal birth name, Inigo, Moore aimed to present the saint as a deeply human and relatable figure.
 The play portrays Ignatius not as a distant, flawless icon but as a passionate, intense, and profoundly human person — whose journey from worldly ambition and turmoil to spiritual conversion demonstrates that even flawed individuals can aspire to holiness.

 INIGO has been widely praised for both its theatrical and educational qualities.
 Audiences and educators have highlighted its ability to bring Ignatius’s story vividly to life: